mdomans/mdomans.github.com/_posts/2014-02-12-make-your-python-web-app-faster-part-1.md

 Imagine this picture.
 You just had commited the latest feature request, tests are green and you deploy to production server.
 Suddenly, the unread count of your inbox starts to go up.

 One, two and then twenty emails from your server monitoring.
-Your website is timeouting like crazy.
+Your website is time outing like crazy.
 Hackers?
 No, the server is ok, traffic isn't that bad.
 Bug?
 But the tests are ok.